-The current year actuarial assumptions utilized for this report are based on the assumption used in the September 30, 2021 actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 September 30, 2019, unless otherwise specified in this report.
-In cases where benefits structures were changed after the study period, assumptions were based on estimates of future experience.
+The current year actuarial assumptions utilized for this report are based on the assumption used in the September 30, 2022, actuarial funding valuation, which (with the exception of mortality) were based on results of an actuarial experience study for the period October 1, 2014 - September 30, 2019, unless otherwise specified in this report.
 All assumptions selected were determined to be reasonable and represent expectations of future experience for the Fund.

-Additional information on the actuarial methods and assumptions used as of September 30, 2021 actuarial valuation follows:
+Additional information on the actuarial methods and assumptions used as of September 30, 2021, actuarial valuation follows:

-Valuation Date Actuarial Cost Method Actuarial Assumptions: September 30, 2021 Entry Age Normal Investment Rate of Return Inflation Rate Salary increases 5.50%, net of investment expense, including inflation2.10%5.25% Annuitant and beneficiary mortality Pub-2010 Public Retirement Plans Mortality Table for General Heathy Retirees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.
+Valuation Date Actuarial Cost Method Actuarial Assumptions: September 30, 2022 Entry Age Normal Investment Rate of Return Inflation Rate Salary increases 5.50%, net of investment expense, including inflation2.10%5.25% Annuitant and beneficiary mortality Pub-2010 Public Retirement Plans Mortality Table for General Heathy Retirees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.
 Active Members Mortality Pub-2010 Public Retirement Plans Mortality Table for General Employees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.
 Disabled Lives Mortality Pub-2010 Public Retirement Plans Mortality Table for General Disabled Retirees multiplied by 120% with full generational projection using the appropriate MP-2019 improvement scale.